Fairfield (NSW)

 Population growth drivers in Fairfield are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Nov 2025, the population of the Fairfield (NSW) statistical area (Lv2) is estimated at around 19,961 people.
-This reflects an increase of 1,365 people since the 2021 Census, which reported a population of 18,596 people in the area.
-The change is inferred from the resident population of 19,390 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 119 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,526 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch.
-The Fairfield (NSW) (SA2) has seen a growth rate of 7.3% since the Census, positioning it within 0.3 percentage points of the state's growth rate of 7.6%.
-This growth was primarily driven by overseas migration, contributing approximately 92.0% of overall population gains during recent periods.
+Fairfield's population is estimated at around 19,970 as of Feb 2026.
+This reflects an increase of 1,374 people since the 2021 Census which reported a population of 18,596.
+The change was inferred from AreaSearch's estimate of the resident population at 19,390 following examination of ABS data released in June 2024 and an additional 122 validated new addresses since the Census date.
+This level of population results in a density ratio of 4,528 persons per square kilometer, placing Fairfield in the top 10% of national locations assessed by AreaSearch.
+The suburb's 7.4% growth since census is within 0.4 percentage points of the state's 7.8%, indicating competitive growth fundamentals.
+Population growth was primarily driven by overseas migration contributing approximately 92.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former data.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the Fairfield (NSW) (SA2) is forecasted to experience significant population growth, with an increase of 6,010 persons, reflecting a total increase of 27.3% over the 17-year period.
+Considering projected demographic shifts, Fairfield is forecasted to increase its population by 6,012 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 27.2% over the 17 years.

 Frequently Asked Questions - Population